HB9IIU/ESP32-ISS-Tracker/README.md

    - Click on **File > Open Folder**, then select the unzipped project folder.
    - Wait for PlatformIO to automatically download all necessary dependencies (this may take a few minutes).

-4. **Configure `config.h`
+4. **Configure `config.h`**:
    To run this project successfully, you need to configure the `config.h` file by providing your specific settings for Wi-Fi, API, and observer location.
 Follow the instructions below:

 ### **Wi-Fi Configuration**
 Set up your primary and alternate Wi-Fi credentials in the `config.h` file.
 These settings will allow your device to connect to the network.